Did you know there’s more chance of drowning in a bubble bath (1 in 840,000) than dying on a plane, which is 10x LESS likely?

 02. JERK-OFF BEFORE TAKEOFF

-Yeah, sounds filthy (and great) but this isn’t just an excuse to bash one out as when you blow your load, the brain releases a stress and anxiety reducing hormone, Oxytocin.
+Yeah, sounds filthy (and great) but this isn’t just an excuse to bash one out.
+When you blow your load, the brain releases a stress and anxiety reducing hormone, Oxytocin.

-If you’re the type of person who panics and asks “is that normal?” or “is it meant to sound like that?” then knowing your sh*t will really help.
+If you’re the type of person who panics and asks “is that normal?” or “is it meant to sound like that?” then having an understanding about how planes work and why they make certain noises will remove any concerns when something ‘unusual’ occurs.

 What is turbulence?

-Anxiety thrives on uncertainty.
-An hours worth of learning about how planes work and why they do certain things / make certain noises etc will put your worries to rest when it happens during the flight.
+Remember, anxiety thrives on uncertainty.
+An hours worth of learning about how planes work and why they do certain things / make certain noises will put your worries to rest when it happens during the flight (and make you smarter).

 It’s THE most important thing we do as humans and totally underused when in times of need.